 We look forward to meeting you at the event and telling you more about our latest work and career opportunities at IBM Research.
 Our team will be presenting a series of workshops, papers and demos related to a broad range of AI topics such as foundation models, trustworthy AI, natural language processing and understanding, knowledge and reasoning, AI automation, human-centered AI, and federated learning.

-Read our AAAI 2023 accepted papers.
+Read our accepted papers:

 For presentation times of workshops, demos, papers, and tutorials see the agenda section below.
+(Note all times are displayed in your local time).

 Join conversations on machine learning best practices, attend education tutorials, and participate in workshops.
 Meet with IBM recruiting and hiring managers about future job opportunities or 2023 summer internships.